gurvir-dhillon1/WASM-Draw/README.md

 # WebAssembly-Drawing-Tool

 This is a C++ drawing tool developed to be used in the browser using WebAssembly.
+Since it is not currently deployed please follow the steps below to use it.

 ## Prerequisites